gribnoysup/changeiq-cli/README.md

 #### Limiting maximum request rate:

-By default `changeiq` collects all 'state update' requests to an array and calls them with Promise.all, waiting for the answer, but sometimes it is not possible, for example when you need to handle a lot of data and your proxy limit request rate to some `count` in `time`.
+By default `changeiq` collects all 'state update' requests to an array and calls them with Promise.all, waiting for all of them to finish async at once, but sometimes it is not possible: for example when you need to handle a lot of data and your proxy limit request rate to some `count` in `time`.
 You can provide this behaviour with `--max-requests [--timeout <ms>]` like this: